robert-winkler/scientific-articles-markdown/agile-editing-pandoc.md

 # Acknowledgments

-We cordially thank Dr. Gerd Neugebauer for his help in creating a subset of a bibtex data base using BibTool.
+We cordially thank Dr. Gerd Neugebauer for his help in creating a subset of a bibtex data base using BibTool and Dr. Ricardo A. Chávez Montes for comments on the manuscript.
 The work was funded by the Consejo Nacional de Ciencia y Tecnología (CONACyT) Mexico, with the grant FRONTERAS 2015-2/814 and by institutional funding of the Centro de Investigación y de Estudios Avanzados del Instituto Politécnico Nacional (CINVESTAV).

 # Software and code availability